|

 G - MACH - Redshift 60 XR ifm on O.D. soft mount - O.D pipe and header - 11 x 11 APC prop - fixed U/C

 At the other end of the scale there are those flying in Masters who have never won a competition, but they have flown well enough to gain promotion points.
 Improving our flying and achieving promotion points is what it is all about, but if by chance we win a few competitions on the way it makes our journey home on those days feel pretty good.
-Yes we do have league tables for each class, so if competition is what we want, then this is the way we record it, and of course choose our trophy winners at the end of the year.
+Yes we do have league tables for each class, so if competition is what you want, then this is the way we record it, and choose our trophy winners at the end of the year.
 Link to Competition Results

 Darren with his Flair Leo and YS 110 using APC 13.5 X 10 prop.
 Exhaust system, Hatori 725 pipe with 726 header.